ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/faceGeneral.md

     the Pose Locator.
 Or if still unclear, click the *Info* or *Select* option in the *Default Attrs* menu.

 !!! tip
-    The [JSON Editor](../builder/jsonEditor.md) can be very useful for managing the attribute ones you filled them.
+    If you want to update values after you've filled them, the The [JSON Editor](../builder/jsonEditor.md) can help you with this.

+!!! tip
+    This *Default Attrs* button with so many menus is actually relatively easy to script in case you want to create a similar button for your own tools.
+Just check out the [Python](../python.md) section